fbpixelFaecal Occult Blood Test: What to Expect | Thomson Medical

 A faecal occult blood test is used as a screening tool for colorectal cancer.
 While it can detect hidden blood that may be caused by cancer, it cannot diagnose cancer directly.
 A positive result requires further testing to confirm the diagnosis.

-Occult blood itself is a symptom, not a disease.
-Treatment depends on the underlying cause.
-Once the cause – such as polyps, ulcers, or haemorrhoids – is identified and treated, the bleeding (and thus the occult blood) can often be resolved.
+Occult blood is not a disease itself.
+It is a sign that something is happening in the bowel.
+Treatment depends on the cause.
+Once the cause (such as polyps, ulcers, or haemorrhoids) is treated, the bleeding and the occult blood usually stop.

-Can faecal occult blood tests detect all colorectal cancers?
+Can faecal occult blood testing detect all colorectal cancers?

 Are there alternatives to the faecal occult blood test for colorectal cancer screening?

-Several alternative screening tests are available for colorectal cancer screening, including colonoscopy, sigmoidoscopy, and stool DNA testing.
-Your doctor can help determine the most appropriate screening approach based on your individual risk factors and preferences.
+Yes, there are other screening options.
+These include colonoscopy, sigmoidoscopy, and stool DNA tests.
+Your doctor can help decide which test is most suitable based on your risk factors and preferences.

 For more information, contact us: